Parameters by theme

 Parameters Values Description

-author.id (int, int, ... int) Filter content created by a specific individual or a set of authors by provided author's unique identifier ID.
+author.id (int, int, ... int) Filter content created by a specific individual or a set of authors by providing the author's unique identifier ID.

 author.name ("string", "string", ... "string") Filter content created by a specific individual or a set of authors by provided author's name.